Research Overview

 Impact of Magma on Lava Worlds

-With this project, our aim was to understand how much the presence of magma can affect the observable properties of a planet.
+Our aim was to understand how much the presence of magma can affect the observable properties of a planet.
 Magma has a interesting property.
 It is less dense than solid rock at surface pressures, but it is also highly compressible at high pressure that one would find in a super-Earth's interior.
 Therefore, a lava world could either be more or less dense than an equivalent mass solid planet.
 As we addressed this question, we found a few intriguing results.
 The volatiles present in magma do not cause signifant changes to the the radius of a lava world.
 We also found three magma structures arise that are shown in the figures below.
 Lastly, the majority of likely lava worlds that we can detect with our current instruments are most likely as dense or denser than an equivalent mass solid planet.

 Hot Jupiter Planet Occurrence Rate around Halo Stars